Is red a good colour for my business branding? (2026 guide)

 By using red, they seek to project that sense of power, prestige or perhaps aggression (in the sense of ‘get up and go’ or speed): ‘We are a powerful, prestigious brand’.
 Equally, a business brand might choose the colour red to tap into its carnal side; to convey drama, eroticism or depth.

-What is an example of red branding?
+3. What are some good examples of red branding?

 Because of the powerful connotations you get with the colour red, there are lots of good examples of red branding to choose from.